Some Iraqis ditch fight against Islamic State for life in Europe

 "There is no concern for us at all.
 The government has destroyed us," he told Reuters, saying Baghdad's failure to reinforce soldiers had caused avoidable losses in a battle that has dragged on for more than a year.

-Control of neighborhoods in Baiji, about 190 km (120 miles) north of Baghdad, has changed hands many times.
-Authorities said in July they had recaptured most of the town, but Islamic State attacked central neighborhoods days later, forcing pro-government forces to pull back.
+Control of neighbourhoods in Baiji, about 190 km (120 miles) north of Baghdad, has changed hands many times.
+Authorities said in July they had recaptured most of the town, but Islamic State attacked central neighbourhoods days later, forcing pro-government forces to pull back.

 Others echoed the policeman's concerns.
 A 33-year-old special forces member who was based in western Anbar province - an Islamic State stronghold - said he had lost any reason to stay, and joined 16 fellow soldiers who smuggled themselves to northern Europe last month.